 Users have seen some issues when trying to use TotalView on an IBM Platform MPI job.
 If you try to launch the job from the Session Manager, or the Parallel Tab of the Startup Parameters window, TotalView may show an error that the target program has crashed while trying to load shared libraries.
 When run under mpirun, this error does not show since mpirun sets up the environment correctly.
-One can avoid the problem by setting the environment variable LD\LIBRARY\PATH to add the path to the library directory containing the missing libraries.
+One can avoid the problem by setting the environment variable LD_LIBRARY_PATH to add the path to the library directory containing the missing libraries.
 The libraries should be in the 'lib' directory that is the same level as the 'bin' directory containing mpirun.

 While testing the above issue it was noted that the classic launch method of totalview mpirun -a -np 4 ./foo did not appear to work correctly.
 TotalView would attach to all the processes, but only rank 0 was held at the point where the job went parallel.
 The other processes would run to a point where they were waiting on rank 0.
-To work around this, launch through the GUI as described above, or use the -tv switch for mpirun first time.
-Furthermore, any unknown syscalls will subsequently be handled a little more slowly.
+To work around this, launch through the GUI as described above, or use the -tv switch for mpirun mpirun -tv -np 4 ./foo